 It’s vital you wear your retainers as instructed to keep your teeth in their newly straightened position.

 By now you will feel more confident about smiling, look and feel healthier with your straight teeth, and have a spring in your step knowing that you have a smile others will be envious of.

 Want to kick-start your treatment journey?
-Book a free assessment with the team today.
+Book an online consultation with the team today.